maueroats/teaching/content/intermediate-cs/typed/typed-ex2.md

    real numbers, you probably want `Nonnegative-Real` numbers.

-4. `grow-sq`: Given a start and end integer, make a list of images, all squares beginning at side length start, and ending at side length <= end.
+4. `grow-sq`: Given a start and end integer, make a list of images, all outline squares beginning at side length start, and ending at side length <= end.

-5. `sqc`: Given two integers `start` and `end`, draw one image which is an overlay of images as n goes from `start` to `end` increasing by 10 each time.
-The image is a circle of radius n when n is even and a square of side length 2*n when n is odd.
+5. `sqc`: Given two integers `start` and `end`, draw one image which is an overlay of images as n goes from `start` to `end` increasing by 11 each time.
+The image is an outline circle of radius `10*n` when n is even and an outline square of side length `2*n` when n is odd.

 ## Facts about Numbers